Semilocal Milnor K-theory: On conjectures of Beilinson and Parshin

 \begin{thm} The Beilinson conjecture for rational algebraic $K$-theory of fields of positive characteristic is true if and only if rational semilocal Milnor $K$-theory groups $\wh{K}_{n,m}^M(k)_{\bb Q}$ of such fields vanish for all $n>0, m\geq 0$. \end{thm}

 \begin{proof} Assume the Beilinson conjecture.
-Then the isomorphism~\eqref{mssq} implies $H^i_{\zar}(k,\bb Q(n))=0$ for $i\ne n$, where $k$ is a field of prime characteristic.
+Then the isomorphism~\eqref{mssq} implies $H^i_{\zar}(k,\bb Q(n))=0$ for $i\ne n$ and all fields of prime characteristic.
 It follows that Zariski cohomology sheaves except the $n$th cohomology are zero (we use here~\cite[4.20]{Voe}).
-Now spectral sequence of Theorem~\ref{glavnaya} and Corollary~\ref{weight1} imply $\wh{K}_{n,m}^M(k)_{\bb Q}$ vanish for all $n>0, m\geq 0$.
+Now the spectral sequence of Theorem~\ref{glavnaya} and Corollary~\ref{weight1} imply $\wh{K}_{n,m}^M(k)_{\bb Q}$ vanish for all $n>0, m\geq 0$.